Winnetka, Illinois: Film

 The first two and sixth films of the Home Alone series are set in Winnetka.
 The McCallister family in Home Alone and its sequel, Home Alone 2: Lost in New York, lives at 671 Lincoln Avenue.
 The address is mentioned in the film, but the street is referred to as "Lincoln Boulevard".
-Since the first film's 1990 release, the house is visited year-round, especially around Christmas.
+Since the first film's 1990 release, the house is visited year-round, especially during Christmas time.

-Numerous other films have been shot in Winnetka, including portions ofOcean's Twelve, The Breakfast Club, National Lampoon's Vacation, Ferris Bueller's Day Off, Sixteen Candles, Planes, Trains and Automobiles, She's Having a Baby, Uncle Buck, and Contagion, many of which, including the first two Home Alone films, were produced by John Hughes.
+Numerous other films have been shot in Winnetka, including portions of Ocean's Twelve, The Breakfast Club, National Lampoon's Vacation, Ferris Bueller's Day Off, Sixteen Candles, Planes, Trains and Automobiles, She's Having a Baby, Uncle Buck, and Contagion, many of which, including the first two Home Alone films, were produced by John Hughes.
 Holidate and Home Sweet Home Alone are set in Winnetka.

 Television

 A popular TV series, Sisters (1991–1996), was set primarily in Winnetka, but was not filmed there, except for some exterior establishing shots.
 This was also true of its erstwhile summer replacement series, Winnetka Road.

 The characters on the TV series The League reside in Winnetka.

 The TV series I Didn't Do It is set in Winnetka.
 The characters attend the fictional Ditka High School.